-Hospitals may allow elective admissions and may perform elective surgeries and procedures if the hospital makes an affirmative decision that it is able to do so without jeopardizing the safety of patients and staff or the hospital's ability to respond to the COVID-19 emergency.
-In determining whether a hospital is able to support elective admissions, surgeries and procedures, the hospital must review the Joint Statement issued by the American College of Surgeons, American Society of Anesthesiologists, Association of periOperative Registered Nurses, and American Hospital Association and consider the operational guidance described therein.
+Unless a hospital is an Acute Care Hospital located in a Region subject to a Reduction Notice or Extension Notice pursuant to the Order of the Secretary of Health Requiring Reduction of Elective Procedures in Regions with Low Acute Care Treatment Capacity, a hospital may allow elective admissions and may perform elective surgeries and procedures if the hospital makes an affirmative decision that it is able to do so without jeopardizing the safety of patients and staff or the hospital's ability to respond to the COVID-19 emergency.
+For hospitals not subject to a Reduction Notice or Extension Notice, when determining whether it is able to support elective admissions, surgeries and procedures, the hospital must review the Joint Statement issued by the American College of Surgeons, American Society of Anesthesiologists, Association of periOperative Registered Nurses, and American Hospital Association and consider the operational guidance described therein.
 Hospitals that provide pediatric treatment and care should additionally review the guidance from the Children's Hospital Association of the United States when determining whether to proceed with pediatric elective surgeries and procedures.
+Acute Care Hospitals in a Region subject to a Reduction Notice or Extension Notice must reduce the performance of elective procedures in accordance with the Secretary's Order.

-Hospitals that have resumed performing elective surgeries and procedures must update their Emergency Preparedness Plans to reflect that such surgeries and procedures have resumed if suspension of such surgeries and procedures was reflected in their plans.
+Except Acute Care Hospitals that have resumed performing elective procedures in response to a Resumption Notice issued under the Secretary's Order, hospitals that have resume performing elective surgeries and procedures must update their Emergency Preparedness Plans to reflect that such surgeries and procedures have resumed if suspension of such surgeries and procedures was reflected in their plans.
 Hospitals must also update their initial PSRS report to indicate that those surgeries and procedures are no longer suspended.
 Hospitals do not need approval from the Department to begin allowing elective admissions or performing elective surgeries or procedures.